 - Royal "We": Pu Yi when emperor of Manchukuo.

-- Scenery Porn: AND HOLY SHIT HOW!
+- Scenery Porn: AND HOLY EFFIN' HOW!
 It was filmed in the Forbidden City itself.

 - Star-Making Role: John Lone, and Joan Chen in particular, who's now an award-winning director as well.